Paul Griffin (journalist)

-Don Seccombe (Left) and Paul Griffin (Right) | QTQ-9 National Nine News Co-Anchors in the 70's and 80's on relay throughout Queensland.

-Paul Griffin (15 April 1947 – 5 March 2013) was an Australian television and radio journalist, international public relations executive and communications consultant.
+Paul Anthony Griffin (15 April 1947 – 5 March 2013) was an Australian television and radio journalist, international public relations executive and communications consultant.
 He was a Logie Award-winning newsreader for National Nine News during the 1970s and 1980s.
 Griffin became one of Queensland’s most recognisable television personalities and later established himself as a respected political and public relations strategist.

-Early life and career
+Early life

+Griffin was born in Brisbane, Queensland, on 15 April 1947, was the eldest of two siblings and grew up in Mackay.
+His father, John Patrick "Jack" Griffin (1918–1987), was a Second World War serviceman who enlisted in Brisbane in October 1943 and served in the Australian Army Pay Corps during WWII until his discharge in February 1946.
+Jack was born in the town of Winton, Queensland, educated at St Patrick's Christian Brothers College and died in Redcliffe in 1987.
+Griffin’s mother, Thelma Violet Deakin Griffin (nee Hague), was born in Charters Towers in 1921, and died in Redcliffe where she was buried alongside Jack in 2015.

-Griffin was born in Brisbane, Queensland on 15 April 1947 and grew up in Mackay, where his father worked as an insurance executive.
-Following 11 years in Boarding School at St. Brendan's College, Yeppoon and after an 18-month stint as a sugar chemist in Bundaberg, he began his broadcasting career in the 1960s at regional radio station 4ZR in Roma, Queensland, before moving to Brisbane’s 4KQ where he began to be noticed by a larger audience.
+Having spent 11 years as a boarder student at St Brendan's College Yeppoon, Griffin graduated and undertook an eighteen-month stint working as a sugar chemist in the regional Queensland town of Bundaberg.
+He began his broadcasting career in the 1960s at major regional radio station 4ZR in Roma, Queensland, before moving to Brisbane's 4KQ, where he was a full time radio announcer until 1971.